Application to study away

-Travelling scholarships are offered by Melbourne Scholarships, including the Melbourne Abroad Travelling Scholarships (MATS) and Overseas Research Experience Scholarships (ORES).
-For more information please visit the Melbourne Scholarships website.
+Travelling scholarships are offered by Melbourne Scholarships.
+For more information please visit the Scholarships website.

 The Faculty of Arts offers a range of scholarships and prizes to research students, including the Graduate Research in Arts Travel scheme (GRATS) and PhD Fieldwork Grant scheme.
-For more information please see the Faculty of Arts Grant scheme engines web page.
+For more information please see the Faculty of Arts Scholarships and Prizes web page.
 To obtain support from the Asia Institute applicants must submit their applications to the Team Leader, Academic Programs (Asia Institute) for assessment by the Research and Research Training (R&RT) Committee.

 Please take into consideration the Faculty due dates.
 Your application must be approved by the Asia Institute Committee before it can be submitted to the Faculty.